UBC-Snowbots/Snowflake/README.md

 You will be downloading an Ubuntu ISO and multiple ROS packages with their respective dependencies.
-It is highly recommended that you have access to high speed internet while doing this entire setup; if you're on campus use the ubcsecure network for best results.
+It is highly recommended that you have access to high speed internet while doing this entire setup; if you're on campus use the `ubcsecure` network for best results.

 1. Install Ubuntu 16.04 (We recommend you use a minimum of 30GB of space)
     - For dual-booting: [Windows Instructions](http://www.tecmint.com/install-ubuntu-16-04-alongside-with-windows-10-or-8-in-dual-boot/), [Mac Instructions](http://www.howtogeek.com/187410/how-to-install-and-dual-boot-linux-on-a-mac/)
-2. Boot into Ubuntu for the remaining steps
+2. If you haven't done so already, setup your UBC alumni email account [here](https://id.ubc.ca/)
-3. Setup your UBC alumni email account [here](https://id.ubc.ca/) and then get a JetBrains education account [here](https://www.jetbrains.com/shop/eform/students).
+3. Using your UBC email account, get a JetBrains education account [here](https://www.jetbrains.com/shop/eform/students).
-    - _You will get 2 emails from JetBrains, the first one confirms your email and the other actives your account._
+    - _You will get 2 emails from JetBrains, the first one confirms your UBC email and the other actives your account._
     - _You will use the activated account to set up CLion later on._
+4. Boot into Ubuntu for the remaining steps
-4. Clone this repository by running `git clone https://github.com/UBC-Snowbots/IGVC-2017.git ~/IGVC-2017`
+5. Clone this repository by running `git clone https://github.com/UBC-Snowbots/IGVC-2017.git ~/IGVC-2017`
-5. To start set-up run `cd ~/IGVC-2017 && ./get_started.sh` **(Do not run this script as root)**
+6. To start set-up run `cd ~/IGVC-2017 && ./get_started.sh` **(Do not run this script as root)**
     - _Just choose yes and enter your password when the terminal prompts you_
-6. Build the ROS project by running `source /opt/ros/kinetic/setup.bash` and `cd ~/IGVC-2017 && catkin_make`.
+7. Build the ROS project by running `source /opt/ros/kinetic/setup.bash` and `cd ~/IGVC-2017 && catkin_make`.
     - If everything compiles correctly and you don't get any errors, then you're good to go!

 ## Important Notes: